Senior Living in Middlebury, VT

 - Shard Villa

-Eastview At Middlebury is a senior living complex located at 100 Eastview Terrace, Middlebury, Vermont, 05753 zip code that includes amenities such as a bingo hall, regular social events and large senior apartments.
-Eastview At Middlebury provides a total of 62 senior apartments for Middlebury, VT residents.
+The Residence At Otter Creek is a senior housing complex located at 350 Lodge Road, Middlebury, Vermont, 05753 zip code that includes amenities such as community room, regular social events and spacious senior living apartments.
+The Residence At Otter Creek provides a total of 62 senior living units for Middlebury, VT 55+ adults.

 Helen Porter Healthcare & Rehabilitation Ctr provides housing to seniors in Addison county as well as Middlebury, Vermont and is situated at 30 Porter Drive in the 05753 zip code area.
-Some of the features provided by Helen Porter Healthcare & Rehabilitation Ctr include a maintenance-free lifestyle, landscaped walking paths and open concept apartments.
-Helen Porter Healthcare & Rehabilitation Ctr has 105 senior housing units in total.
+Some of the features provided by Helen Porter Healthcare & Rehabilitation Ctr include assistance with medications, religious services and large senior apartments.
+Helen Porter Healthcare & Rehabilitation Ctr has 105 senior living apartments in total.

 Frequently Asked Questions About Senior Living Communities in Middlebury, VT